 Services

-The coherence is a fundamental question both in the exposition of the methodology of the survey and in all his process of production.
-The coherence between the variables is confirmed in all the phases of the statistical process and they do not find any incoherences.
+Coherence is a key issue both in the presentation of the survey methodology and throughout its production process.
+The coherence between the variables is confirmed in all the phases of the statistical process and no incoherences are detected.

-Our indices of employment are in NACE Rev.2 from the beginning.
+Our indices of employment have been in NACE Rev.2 since the beginning.

 Industry and Construction